-- consider re-using or purchasing pre-loved pavers, bricks, sleepers and other timber. - use recycled materials for fill, such as crushed brick, concrete or tumbled glass. - if you can't use recycled timbers, use FSC-certified plantation timbers rather than imported rainforest timbers. - use small amounts of quarried rocks that have been tumbled rather than river stones. - add organic matter to improve your soil such as local manures, certified organic products and, best of all, your own compost. - consider permeable paving that allows stormwater to penetrate the ground rather than runoff into stormwater drains. - choose Ecowood timber sleepers treated with non-arsenic-based chemicals suitable for vegetable gardens and children's play areas. - use organic mulches that are free from chemical treatments, such as dyes. - re-use old pots for seedlings.
-If you have ceramic pots that are no longer fashionable, re-paint them, apply mosaics or take them to the Re-use Shop on Yan Yean Road. - use a certified ECLIP's landscaping professional to assist in design and construction of your garden.
-Visit www.sgaonline.org.au and go to Green Landscapers.
+- consider re-using or purchasing preloved pavers, bricks, sleepers and other timber - use recycled materials for fill, such as crushed brick, concrete or tumbled glass - if you can't use recycled timbers, use FSC-certified plantation timbers rather than imported rainforest timbers - use small amounts of quarried rocks that have been tumbled rather than river stones

+- add organic matter to improve your soil such as local manures, certified organic products and, best of all, your own compost - consider permeable paving that allows stormwater to penetrate the ground rather than runoff into stormwater drains - choose Ecowood timber sleepers treated with non-arsenic-based chemicals suitable for vegetable gardens and children's play areas - use organic mulches that are free from chemical treatments, such as dyes - re-use old pots for seedlings.
+If you have ceramic pots that are no longer fashionable, re-paint them, apply mosaics or take them to the Re-use Shop on Yan Yean Road. - use eco-friendly snail traps and weed sprays in your garden.
+Visit www.sgaonline.org.au